azaharafernandezguizan/myPlannedTasks/index.md

 2. Go on holidays for the Holy Week and take this four days off!

+3. Start working on my personal project with Raspberri Pi and JavaScript.

 ## May 2019

-1. Start working on my personal project with Raspberri Pi and JavaScript.
+1. Continue working on my personal project with Raspberri Pi and JavaScript.

 ## June 2019

-1. Continue working on my personal project with Raspberri Pi and JavaScript.
+1. Finish my personal project with Raspberri Pi and JavaScript.

 2. Attend PucelaTechDay

+3. Start working on my personal project with Angular and Net Core, with care on CSS and accesibility.

 ## July 2019

+1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.

 ## August 2019

+1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.

 ## September 2019

+1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.
 ## October 2019
 ## December 2019